-- 1.1 This Consultation Statement provides an overview of the consultation process carried out both internally and externally by Sandwell MBC during the preparation of the new Sandwell Local Plan (SLP). - 1.2 This Statement provides information on the following: - - An overview of the Council's engagement activities, across all individuals, groups and stakeholders during the first stage (Issues and Options) of the local plan-making process, including which bodies and persons were invited to make representations - Which engagement activities were used during the Issues and Option stage of the local plan-making process (both informal and formal). - How individuals, groups and stakeholders were invited to make representations to inform the Local Plan process. - 1.3 A separate document has been produced, Issues and Options Consultation: Summary of Representations and the Council's Response, which summaries the consultation responses received at the Issues and Options stage of the local plan review process.
+- 1.1 This Consultation Statement provides an overview of the consultation process carried out both internally and externally by Sandwell MBC during the preparation of the new Sandwell Local Plan (SLP). - 1.2 This Statement provides information on the following: - - An overview of the Council's engagement activities, across all individuals, groups and stakeholders during the Issues and Options, Regulation 18 Draft Plan and Regulation 19 Publication Plan stages of the local plan-making process, including which bodies and persons were invited to make representations. - Which engagement activities were used during the Issues and Options and Regulation 18 Draft Plan stages of the local plan-making process (both informal and formal). - How individuals, groups and stakeholders were invited to make representations to inform the Local Plan process. - 1.3 Separates documents have been produced, Issues and Options Consultation: Summary of Representations and the Council's Response and Regulation 18 Draft Plan Consultation: Summary of Representations and the Council's Response, both documents summarize the representations received to the consultations and the Council's response.